-Guild's clients or prospective clients may request a copy of the firm's Code of Ethics by contacting Guild Investment Management by phone (310) 826-8600 or email guild@guildinvestment.com
+Guild's clients or prospective clients may request a copy of the firm's Code of Ethics by contacting Guild Investment Management by phone (310) 826-8600 or email guild@guildinvestment.com.

-Participation or interest in client transactions
+Participation or Interest in Client Transactions

 Guild, as principal, does not sell securities or other assets to, or buy securities or other assets from, its clients.
-Guild does not effect securities or other transactions for compensation as broker or agent for clients; and does not recommend to clients that they buy or sell securities or other investment products in which Guild or a related person has some financial interests, except for interests in the Meteoric and Rosebury partnerships where Guild is general partner and with respect to which Guild acts as investment advisor or manager.
-In the past Guild has solicited client investments in the Meteoric and Rosebury partnerships pursuant to private placement memorandums disclosing Guild's participation as a general partner and the risks and conflicts of interest involved in these partnership investments.
-The Meteoric and Rosebury partnership assets have been liquidated so Guild will no longer solicit clients to invest in these partnerships.
+Guild does not effect securities or other transactions for compensation as broker or agent for clients; and does not recommend to clients that they buy or sell securities or other investment products in which Guild or a related person has some financial interests.

 It is Guild's policy that it will not effect any principal or agency cross securities transactions for client accounts.
 Guild will also not cross (effect) trades between client accounts.

-Investment in the same or related securities that Guild recommends to its clients
+Investment in the Same or Related Securities that Guild Recommends to Its Clients

 Guild and its principals may invest in the same or similar securities that Guild recommends to clients.
-When Guild or its principals take positions for their personal accounts on the same days as their clients or close in time to the clients, there is a conflict of interest since Guild or its principals could purchase securities before purchasing the securities for client accounts or could sell securities before selling the same or similar securities for client accounts (Guild or its principals thereby benefit from potentially trading at more favorable prices).
+When Guild or its principals take positions for their personal accounts on the same days as their clients or close in time to the clients, there is a conflict of interest since Guild or its principals could purchase securities before purchasing the securities for client accounts or could sell securities before selling the same or similar securities for client accounts (Guild or its principals thereby could benefit from potentially trading at more favorable prices).
 Guild addresses this conflict in part through its trading system whereby the clients will receive the same average price or a better price than Guild or its principals where trades occur on the same day.